Frequently Asked Questions

 D: Can I register my child for kindergarten if my child won’t turn five until October, but is very advanced?

-E: What if I want to delay my child’s kindergarten enrollment until 2026–27?
+E: What if I want to delay my child’s kindergarten enrollment until the following school year?

 In Virginia, parents must ensure that a child, who has reached his or her 5th birthday on or before September 30 of any school year, attends school in compliance with the state compulsory attendance law as specified in §22.1-254 of the Code of Virginia.
 However, any child who will not have reached his sixth birthday on or before September 30 of each school year and whose parent or guardian notifies the school division that s/he does not wish the child to attend school until the following year because the child, in the opinion of the parent or guardian, is not mentally, physically, or emotionally prepared to attend school, may delay the child's attendance for one year.